Tap to get financing

 • Multifamily Accelerated Processing (MAP) loan applications may close in as little as 5 months

-• The entire application, approval and closing process may take up to 8-10 months (particularly for Traditional Application Processing/TAP loans)
+• The entire application, approval and closing process may take more than a year (particularly for Traditional Application Processing/TAP loans)

 • Rate commitments are only given after preliminary underwriting is complete, which may take several months